Rotator Cuff Injury Experts in Sarasota, FL

 Understanding how to diagnose a rotator cuff injury thoroughly is critical.
 Orthopedic surgeons will suggest further diagnostic imaging to garner needed details of your specific injury.
 MRI and MRI arthrograms are very common, as they show incredible detail of the soft tissue and internal structures and intricacies.

-Rotator cuff injury prevention and exercises
+Rotator cuff injury prevention and safe exercises

 If you are at risk for shoulder injuries, exercising and stretching your shoulder in a well-balanced method is critical to prevent injury.